z0ls3c/z0L-audits/README.md

 ## 👤 About

 I’m **Z**, a Web3 security researcher and Solidity developer with a focus on precision math, access control, and protocol-level logic flaws.
-I audit for correctness, realism, and economic resilience — not just syntax.
+I audit for correctness, realism, and economic resilience, not just syntax.

 ---